Aimeemari/Fraud-Detection/README.md

 **Model Structure**

 Due to restrictions on mermory allocation on google colab, model was kept moderate.
 "100 dense layers".
-Model achieved a vidation accuracy of 0.99
+Model achieved a validation accuracy of 0.99

 **Optimization Steps**